morrownr/8812au/README.md

  2: switch from usb3.0 to usb 2.0
 ```

 USB 3 support is off by default as there can be problems with older USB 3 ports.
-It is easy to turn USB 3 support on and the difference in performance can be large as can be seen in the data from the tests that I have conducted:
+It is easy to turn USB 3 support on and the difference in performance can be large.

 See what your USB mode is: